willyweather/slate/source/index.html.md

 	}
 }
 ```
-A Precis forecast will always consist of an array of forecast `days` and an `issueDateTime`.
-Unlike <a href="/#forecasts-weather">Weather</a>, Precis can provide multiple values throughout a day (e.g. every 3 hours).
+Unlike <a href="/#forecasts-weather">Weather</a>, a Precis forecast can provide multiple values throughout a day (e.g. every 3 hours).

 ### Days